 The only big attraction since 2019 to open at Disney World and not use the Virtual Queue was Mickey and Minnie’s Runaway Railway, but there was no need there since it has a much higher hourly capacity.

-At the time of this writing, Guardians of the Galaxy: Cosmic Rewind is the only other attraction at Disney World using the Virtual Queue, but we are waiting to see if it will continue that way once TRON opens, or if it will switch over to a standby queue.
+At the time of this writing, Guardians of the Galaxy: Cosmic Rewind is the only other attraction at Disney World using the Virtual Queue.
+We were expecting it to go back to a regular standby line once TRON Lightcycle Run opened, but it did NOT.
 (READ: Guardians of the Galaxy: Cosmic Run Virtual Queue Guide)

-What we can be sure of is that getting a boarding pass for TRON Lightcycle Run will be hard, especially in the first few months.
-Expect the Virtual Queue to sell out within seconds of it going online each day.
+What we can tell you since it opened in April 2023 is that getting a boarding pass for TRON Lightcycle Run is hard, especially during busier Magic Kingdom days.
+The Virtual Queue normally sells out within seconds of it going online each day.

 That’s why it’s very important that you read all our tips and tricks in this article, so you can have the right strategy when you go, giving you the best odds of actually riding.